sandeepmvd18/Linux-Developer-Toolkit/linux_commands_guide.md

 #### Example: sudo command

-## Network and Connectivity

-### The Linux ping command
+### The Linux passwd command

 #### Description:
-ping is used to test the reachability of a host on a network by sending ICMP echo request packets and waiting for ICMP echo reply packets.
+passwd is used to change the password for a user account in Linux.
 #### Example: passwd